-In August, Governor Cooper directed $95.6 million in funding to help support K-12 and postsecondary students impacted by the COVID-19 pandemic for the 2020-2021 school year.
-The funding is North Carolina’s share of the Governor’s Emergency Education Relief (GEER) Fund, a part of the federal CARES Act.
+In August, North Carolina directed $95.6 million in funding to help support K-12 and postsecondary students impacted by the COVID-19 pandemic for the 2020-2021 school year.
 Included in that funding are scholarships for Workforce and Continuing Education students enrolled in the following ten programs of study: Automotive, Aircraft Maintenance, Construction, Criminal Justice, EMS, Healthcare, Industrial/Manufacturing, Information Technology, Transportation, and Fire and Rescue Services.

 GEER scholarships, called Viking Works at Sampson Community College, help cover the cost of tuition, fees, books, supplies, credentialing tests, etc. for students enrolled in any of the Workforce Development and Continuing Education program pathways mentioned.
 Up to $750 of scholarships may be awarded per course.